Dina Bonnevie: Television career

-Bonnevie started in hot soaps such as May Bukas Pa with Viva Television and IBC-13 in 1999–2001.
-In 2001–2003, she joined GMA Network with the evening soap Ikaw Lang Ang Mamahalin.
-In 2003–2004, she starred in another drama, Narito Ang Puso Ko and in 2004-2005 she had a lead and recurring role in the critically acclaimed primetime soap opera Hiram, starring Kris Aquino, Mickey Ferriols, Heart Evangelista and Anne Curtis, which also aired internationally through The Filipino Channel earning her praise for her role.
-From 2005–2006, she was seen less on television.
+Bonnevie started in hot top rating soap operas such as May Bukas Pa with Viva Television and IBC-13 in 1999–2001.
+In 2001–2003, she joined GMA Network with the evening soap Ikaw Lang ang Mamahalin.
+In 2003–2004, she starred in another drama, Narito ang Puso Ko and in 2004-2005 she had a lead and recurring role in the critically acclaimed primetime soap opera Hiram, starring Kris Aquino, Mickey Ferriols, Heart Evangelista and Anne Curtis, which also aired internationally through The Filipino Channel earning her praise for her role.
+From 2005 to 2006, she was seen less on television.
 In 2007, she came back with soaps like Walang Kapalit and Natutulog Ba Ang Diyos?.
-After doing projects with ABS-CBN, she decided to do another "sinenovela", Babangon Ako’t Dudurugin Kita with GMA Network that aired in 2008.
+After doing projects with ABS-CBN, she decided to do another "Sine Novela", Babangon Ako’t Dudurugin Kita with GMA Network that aired in 2008.
 In 2009, another soap May Bukas Pa, a religious themed soap (which was the same title as her 2000-2001 soap) and earned her many nominations as the soap ran for a year on television with an ensemble cast.
-From 2010–2012, she joined TV5 doing multiple guestings and drama shows.
-From 2013-2015, she was with ABS-CBN to do Bukas Na Lang Kita Mamahalin, Sana Bukas pa ang Kahapon, and Two Wives.
+From 2010 to 2012, she joined TV5 doing multiple guestings and drama shows.
+From 2013 to 2015, she was with ABS-CBN to do Bukas Na Lang Kita Mamahalin, Sana Bukas Pa ang Kahapon, and Two Wives.
 Bonnevie staged her GMA-7 comeback as the main antagonist of the drama series starring Heart Evangelista and Lovi Poe, Beautiful Strangers.

-In 2017, she came back as a Kapamilya to do The Blood Sisters which aired in 2018.
+In 2017, appeared on ABS-CBN's The Blood Sisters, which aired in 2018.
 After the show ended, Bonnevie transferred back to GMA Network.

 Except for her stints on soap operas and for judging a recent TV talent contest (and appearing unclothed on the cover of the local FHM Magazine), Bonnevie disappeared from the limelight throughout 2005 and 2006; she temporarily moved to the United States for business purposes.
 She was a guest-judge in U Can Dance Version 2.

+From 2023 to 2024, Bonnevie portrayed Giselle Marie Tanyag, the sister of RJ Tanyag on one of the top rating medical drama series, Abot-Kamay na Pangarap.

 Music

-Her first and only album Bakit Ba Ganyan, released in 1981 by Octo Arts International (now PolyEast Records formerly EMI Music Philippines, Inc.), became a Gold Record.
+Her first and only album Bakit Ba Ganyan, released in 1981 by Octo Arts International (now PolyEast Records formerly EMI Music Philippines, Inc.), became a Gold Record and Album of the Year.
 Before her album, she sang a slapstick comedy ballad "Upakan" with Joey de Leon, recorded live on a primetime TV show in 1980.